-- Machinery should be set up to ensure that loans given to farmers are utilized for the purpose.
-Farmers caught using the loans for other purposes should be sanctioned. - It is important that commercial bank credit with low interest rate be made available to famers in order to assist them procure the needed precursor in terms of agricultural facilities.
-As indication from findings shows that CBCFAs has positive impact on agricultural output growth. - Agricultural schemes target should be well spell out and design to ensure that the specific objectives are achieved.
+- 1. The implementation of agricultural financing schemes should be well monitored by both Government and Non-governmental agencies.
+From the research findings, there were evidence that such scheme has positive impact on agricultural productivity and economic growth.
+Hence, judicious monitoring of agricultural policies and programmes will go a long way in combatting unnecessary diversion of agricultural funds. - 2.
+It is important that commercial bank credit with low interest rate be made available to famers in order to assist them procure the needed precursor in terms of agricultural facilities.
+As indication from findings shows that ACGSFS has positive impact on agricultural output growth. - 3.
+Agricultural schemes target should be well spell out and design to ensure that the specific objectives are achieved.
 This can combat unnecessary diversion of resources made for the programmes since they have significant effect on agricultural output and economic growth.